-4 Tips for Selecting the right Diamond Wheels for Manufacturing
+4 Tips for Selecting the Right Diamond Wheels for Manufacturing

-With a wide choice of products offered by major manufacturers, selecting a grinding wheel for your business and project can be a challenge.
+With a wide choice of products offered by major grinding wheel manufacturers, selecting a grinding wheel for your business and project can be a challenge.
 Depending on the geometry and type of the material you are grinding, factors to consider include the type of abrasive, bond hardness of the wheel, and grit size.
 As proper wheel selection ensures that the required finished product quality is achieved, here is a brief guide to help you make an informed choice.

 1. Choosing the Right Type of Abrasive